Thanirex/tender-scrapper-tool/README.md

 | `[⚠ MISMATCH: HIGH PRIORITY ERROR]` | Bold red | VERIFIED field contradicts the attached documents — both values quoted |

 **Deadline** is always sourced from the `Deadline on` label on the UNGM page (VERIFIED), never inferred by the LLM.
 If a document states a different date, a MISMATCH flag is raised.

----

-## Groq free-tier limits

-The free tier allows **12 000 tokens / minute (TPM)**.

-Current settings to stay within this:

-- Input capped at **28 000 characters** per tender (~9 800 content tokens + ~2 200 prompt overhead ≈ 12 000 total)
-- **Auto-retry** up to 3 times with 65-second backoff if rate-limited (hits when multiple tenders are summarised in the same minute)

-To raise these limits, upgrade to Groq Dev tier or switch to a local LLM.
-See `FUTURE_VERSIONS.md` for the full expansion plan.

----

 ## Project structure